Possibilistic and maximal indefinite causal order in the quantum switch: Abstract

 \section{Abstract}

 It was recently found that the indefinite causal order in the quantum switch can be certified device-independently when assuming the impossibility of superluminal influences.
 Here we strengthen this result in two ways.
-First, we give a proof of this fact which is possibilistic, rather than probabilistic, i.e.\ which does not rely on the validity of probability theory at the hidden variable level.
+First, we give a proof of this fact which is possibilistic rather than probabilistic, i.e.\ which does not rely on the validity of probability theory at the hidden variable level.
 Then, returning to the probabilistic setting, we show that the indefinite causal order in the quantum switch is also maximal, in the sense that the observed correlations are incompatible even with the existence of a causal order on only a small fraction of the runs of the experiment.
 While the original result makes use of quantum theory's violation of a Clauser-Horne-Shimony-Holt inequality, the proofs presented here are based on Greenberger, Horne, and Zeilinger's and Mermin's proofs of nonlocality, respectively.

-When two measurements are performed within a quantum circuit, the topology of the circuit puts constraints on the causal relations between them: either the choice of measurement at $A$ can influence the outcome of the measurement at $B$, or vice versa, but not both.
-Recent extensions to the quantum circuit paradigm have however facilitated considering situations in which the topology of the quantum circuit itself, and in particular the causal order between measurements, is in a quantum superposition.
-The simplest example of this is the \emph{quantum switch}~\cite{CDPV13}, a mathematical device that applies two operations to a target system in an order coherently controlled by the state of a qubit.
+When two interventions are performed within the context of a quantum circuit, the topology of the circuit puts constraints on the causal relations between them: either the choice of operation at $A$ can influence the outcome of the operation at $B$, or vice versa, but not both.
+Recent extensions to the quantum circuit paradigm have however facilitated considering situations in which the topology of the quantum circuit itself, and in particular the causal order between operations, is controlled coherently.
+The simplest example of this is the \emph{quantum switch}~\cite{CDPV13}, which applies two operations to a target system in an order coherently controlled by the state of a qubit.